msang/hate-speech-corpus/README.md

-# An Italian Twitter Corpus for Hate Speech Annotation
+# An Italian Twitter Corpus of Hate Speech

 ## Corpus description